geog3540/ashlynnbrown/README.md

-# This is a repository for my geovisualization portfolio
+# Geovisualization Portfolio
-geog3540/ashlynnbrown - Brown Ashlynn
+This portfolio includes the assignments and link to the final project for GEOG3540 -- Introduction to Geographic Visualization geog3540/ashlynnbrown - Brown Ashlynn